The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Once you have selected your chosen rehab clinic you will be assessed by a medical professional, either over the phone or in person.

-This may involve undergoing several assessments to determine the type and severity of your addiction including blood tests and various psychological tests.
+This may involve undergoing several addiction assessments to determine the type and severity of your alcohol or drug addiction, including blood tests and various psychological tests.

-The most common assessments used in a residential rehab setting include:
+The most common addiction assessments used in a residential rehab setting include:

-The ASAM criteria is a holistic approach and method of assessment, often used by medical professionals during the admissions process as a way to assess each patients’ needs.
+The ASAM criteria is a holistic treatment approach and method of addiction assessment, often used by medical professionals during the admissions process as a way to assess each patients’ needs.

 It involves several different criteria, commonly known as the six dimensions.

-Your responses to these criteria and questions will provide the framework for your addiction treatment throughout your stay in rehab.
+Your responses to these criteria and questions will provide the framework for your alcohol or drug addiction treatment throughout your stay in rehab.

 The six dimensions of the ASAM criteria are as follows:

-Once a doctor has assessed these six dimensions, they will be able to create a personalised treatment programme that best suits you and your individual needs.
+Once a doctor or other addiction specialists has assessed these six dimensions, they will be able to create a personalised alcohol or drug addiction treatment programme that best suits you and your individual needs.

-Another technique that is commonly used to determine the severity of the addiction and create an effective treatment programme is the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria.
+Another technique that is commonly used to determine the severity of the addiction and create an effective addiction treatment program is the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria.

-This criterion identifies four specific categories that can effectively categorise the nature of the addiction.
+This criterion identifies four specific categories that can effectively categorise the nature of the alcohol or drug addiction.

-The patient will be asked a series of questions and will receive points for each category according to their answers, which reflects the severity of their addiction and lays the groundwork for their treatment programme.
+The patient will be asked a series of questions and will receive points for each category according to their answers, which reflects the severity of their addiction and lays the groundwork for their addiction treatment program.

 The four categories of the DSM-5 criteria are as follows:

-This criterion allows medical professionals to categorise whether the addiction is mild, moderate or severe.
+This criterion allows medical professionals to categorise whether the alcohol or drug addiction is mild, moderate or severe.

 If the patient meets 2-3 of the criteria their addiction is classed as mild, 4-5 criteria being met could indicate a moderate substance use disorder while 6 or more criteria may classify their addiction as severe.

-As part of your assessment, before you are admitted into a rehab clinic, a medical professional may perform the Alcohol Use Disorders Identification Test (AUDIT) to determine the severity of your alcohol addiction.
+As part of your addiction assessment, before you are admitted into a rehab clinic, a medical professional may perform the Alcohol Use Disorders Identification Test (AUDIT) to determine the severity of your alcohol misuse.

 This test is a short questionnaire containing ten questions relating to your behaviour around alcohol.